Job Seeker: Job Hunting During the Coronavirus Pandemic with Our Alumna Lillian

 What’s one thing you’ve learned on this journey to code?

-The largest lesson I have learned and paradigm shift I have faced is to not only be okay with failure, but to embrace failure.
-Software Engineering is so much about failing, learning from failure and trying again.
+The largest lesson I have learned is to not only be okay with failure but to embrace failure.
+Software Engineering is so much about failing, learning from failure, and trying again.
 This mentality is not always perpetuated in our educational system or workforce for certain industries, and when I removed my fear of failing, I began trying new things, feeding my curiosity, and becoming a programmer!

 What have you learned from your Career Coach?
 How have they been helpful?